Connect with others who understand.

 Mediastinoscopy and Mediastinotomy

 A mediastinoscopy can examine the area behind the breastbone and in between the lungs, known as the mediastinum.
-The procedure involves the use of a mediastinoscope — a flexible tube with a light, camera, and small cutting tool on the end.
+The procedure involves a mediastinoscope — a flexible tube with a light, camera, and small cutting tool on the end.
 The scope is inserted through a small incision just above the breastbone and moved into the mediastinum.

 Endobronchial Ultrasound

 An endobronchial ultrasound (EBUS) bronchoscopy is used to diagnose lung cancer, inflammation, or infections.
-A pulmonologist (lung specialist) uses a bronchoscope to look at your trachea and lungs.
+A pulmonologist (lung specialist) uses a bronchoscope to look at the trachea and lungs.
 EBUS can also examine lymph nodes and other structures between the lungs, allowing the doctor to take biopsies.

-Endoscopic Ultrasound
+Endoscopic Esophageal Ultrasound

 Thoracoscopy